-"Look bad!?"
+"Look bad!"
 Maureen bellowed.
-"Look bad!?"
+"Look bad?"
 Then she took a breath.
 And another.
 And another.
 She was trying to do those relaxing breathing exercises.
 "I just need to mellow out," she said to herself, "and treat people with respect."
 Barry watched on as Maureen slowly, breath by breath, got her emotions down under control.
 She opened her eyes again and took another look at the pile.
 She started to flip though the pages.
-"The least we can do is try."
-She said.
+"The least we can do is try," she said.
 "Huh what?"
 Barry said.
 Had he heard that correctly?
 "Uh...
 Yes.
 That's all we're asking."
 Maureen scratched her chin.
 "I think if we use all our resources, we can...
 We'll have it done."
 Barry wasn't certain he had just won the argument.
 He never won arguments.
 "Great."
 He pushed his glasses back up on the bridge of his nose.
 "Good."
-"We just have to mellow out and deal with what fate gives us."
-Maureen said, a slight smile coming to her lips.
-"Work smarter, not harder."
-Barry suggested.
+"We just have to mellow out and deal with what fate gives us," Maureen said, a slight smile coming to her lips.
+"Work smarter, not harder," Barry suggested.

 Maureen's lower left eyelid twitched.
 But she smiled.
 "I believe you're right, Barry.
-That's very good advice." $\sim$ ê $\sim$ "This time, just buzz it."
+That's very good advice."

+"This time, just buzz it."
 James said, resigned to get control of this hair problem once and for all.
 "Fire up your electric shears and mow that mess away."
 The old man who was to cut his hair shook his head like a disapproving grandfather.
 "You really need to see your barber more often.
 You can't let it grow out of control like this."
 "Yeah."
 James grumbled, knowing his last haircut was just a day ago.
 How was he going to budget this?
 He was paying more for people to cut his hair than he was for utilities.
+Every time had had to find a new barber, too.
+It was to embarrassing to go to the same place back to back.
+He was having it cut twice a day now.
 "It's a nice head of hair, though."
 The barber commented.
 "Might as well enjoy it while you can, before it all falls out."
 He pointed to his own receded hairline as proof.
 He would welcome that right now, James thought to himself.
 He might just like that option.